 Short Term Housing

-CompartoApto.com offers free listings for rooms and apartments, most of which are offered by Colombians for 375,000 – 800,000 pesos per month ($125 – $270), utilities included.
+CompartoApto.com offers free listings for rooms and apartments, most of which are provided by Colombians for 375,000 – 800,000 pesos per month ($125 – $270), utilities included.

-As most Colombians live with their parents until married, it may be hard to find a place to stay, however you may be able to meet up with locals for coffee or a drink.
+As most Colombians live with their parents until married, it may be hard to find a place to stay.
+However, you may be able to meet up with locals for coffee or a drink.

-Santa Marta's more of a hub for planning your next adventure like the Cuidad Perdida Trek, or exploring some splendid Colombia beaches, than a destination in and of itself.
+Santa Marta's more of a hub for planning your next adventure like the Cuidad Perdida Trek or exploring some splendid Colombia beaches than a destination in and of itself.
 There's not much to see or do within the city itself.

 Historic Old City

-- Check out the old Spanish Colonial architecture by going for a casual walk around the city center.
+Check out the old Spanish Colonial architecture by going for a casual walk around the city center.

 Outside the City

-- Taganga – Take a 10-minute taxi ride over a mountain to arrive at this small fishing village, and backpacker favorite.
+Taganga – Take a 10-minute taxi ride over a mountain to arrive at this small fishing village, and backpacker favorite.

 An easy, 30-minute hike through the jungle, plus another one or two hours walk along the beaches, will bring you to the tropical paradise that is El Cabo.

 Interested in the “Lost City” Ciudad Perdida Trek?

-Santa Marta City Guide: Food & Drink
+Food & Drink

-However, be aware that the high heat can lead seafood and crustaceans to go back quickly, leaving travelers to recover from unexpected bouts of traveler's diarrhea and food poisoning.
+However, be aware that the high heat can lead to seafood and crustaceans to go back quickly, leaving travelers to recover from unexpected bouts of traveler's diarrhea and food poisoning.

-- Ceviche – Raw seafood fans will delight in the availability of fresh ceviche, from vendors selling small cups on the beach to nicely presented dishes in the city's restaurants.
+Ceviche – Raw seafood fans will delight in the availability of fresh ceviche, from vendors selling small cups on the beach to nicely presented dishes in the city's restaurants.

-- Arroz de coco (coconut rice) – Coconut makes everything better, and this flavored rice is a coastal favorite.
+Arroz de coco (coconut rice) – Coconut makes everything better, and this flavored rice is a coastal favorite.

-- Fresh fruit & juices – Keep yourself cool by sampling the wide variety of fresh tropical fruit and juices available throughout the city.
+Fresh fruit & juices – Keep yourself cool by sampling the wide variety of fresh tropical fruit and juices available throughout the city.
 Buy your mango, watermelon, and maracuya from street vendors to keep costs down.

 Pargo (red snapper) – Served whole, this is a must for any fish lover.

-- Langostinos (lobsters) – Warm water lobsters are in abundance, and affordable for most who want to try them.
+Langostinos (lobsters) – Warm water lobsters are in abundance, and affordable for most who want to try them.

-- Agave Azul – Sabores de Mexico – Calle 14 #3 – 74, adjacent La Brisa Loca in Centro.
-Excellent Mexican food, and happy hour drink specials.
+Agave Azul – Sabores de Mexico – Calle 14 #3 – 74, adjacent La Brisa Loca in Centro.
+Excellent Mexican food and happy hour drink specials.

-- Ben and Joseph's Bar & Restaurant – Carrera 1 # 18 – 67, Centro.
+Ben and Joseph's Bar & Restaurant – Carrera 1 # 18 – 67, Centro.
 On the road running parallel the city's main beach and marina.

-The city doesn't have a Zona Rosa, or main nightlife district, however there are a bunch of small bars and clubs around Parque de los Novios in Centro, as well as bigger clubs in the upscale Rodadero suburb to the south.
+The city doesn't have a Zona Rosa, or central nightlife district.
+However, there are a bunch of small bars and clubs around Parque de Los Novios in Centro, as well as bigger clubs in the upscale Rodadero suburb to the south.

 It may sound counterintuitive, but if you're looking to party on the weekends, head for Taganga, which offers several open-air discotecas along the beachfront.

-If you're staying in Taganga, it'll be a short walk, otherwise it's about a 10,000 peso ($6) taxi ride from central Santa Marta.
+If you're staying in Taganga, it'll be a short walk.
+Otherwise, it's about a 10,000 peso ($6) taxi ride from central Santa Marta.

 Bars & Clubs